 Die Deutschen Wein

-We are in the middle of the ripening season.
-The Comox Valley’s wonderfully warm spring lead our German varietals to achieve early ripening as we kicked off harvest in our 40 Knots Vineyard on Monday with our Schonberger and Siegerrebe white wine grapes.
-Our Schonberger is typically found in our locally revered White Seas and L'Orange Blend in our *Amphora.
-Our Siegerrebe; Sieger meaning victory, rebe meaning vine - pronounced Tsee-ga-ray-buh, or “Ziggy” is a stand-alone wine and also the name of our famous winery dog.
-If you’re lucky, you may see her cruising around our vineyard trails. (come down for our newly introduced GUIDED vineyard tours!
-Info found here: /Vineyard-Tour-and-Tasting ) If you’re familiar with the BC Winery Dogs Calendar, she just happened to make front cover for 2019 and we’re so proud of her start in her modelling career!
+We are in the middle of grape ripening season.
+The Comox Valley’s wonderfully warm spring lead our German varietals to achieve early ripeness as we kicked off harvest in our 40 Knots Vineyard on Monday with the Schonberger and Siegerrebe.
+Our Schonberger is typically found in the locally favoured White Seas blend and L'Orange Blend aged in Amphora.
+Our Siegerrebe; Sieger meaning victory, rebe meaning vine - pronounced Tsee-ga-ray-buh, or “Ziggy” is a stand-alone wine and also the name of our famous winery dog, Ziggy!
+Check her modelling pose on the front cover of the Winery Dogs of BC, sold down at the winery.

 Our L'Orange wine is also being invited into very high end restaurants.
 It is a great example of old world tradition meeting new world wines.
 What makes this wine special is indeed the traditonal farming methods and using the best grapes, but it is also the aging in our rich salt air and our terracotta amphora that make it a Star.